SFO - MNL

 • Which airline alliances offer flights from San Francisco to Manila?

-Star Alliance is the only airline alliance operating flights between San Francisco and Manila.
+oneworld, SkyTeam, and Star Alliance are the airline alliances operating flights between San Francisco and Manila, with oneworld being the most commonly used for this route.

 • On which days can I fly direct from San Francisco to Manila?